Mansi-unge/Mansi-unge/README.md

 **Prym Aerospace Pvt.
 Ltd.**, Jalna
 🗓️ *Jan 2025 – May 2025*

-- Built scalable web apps using **MongoDB, Express.js, React, Node.js**
-- Developed real-time **drone telemetry system** using WebSocket + Leaflet.js
+- Developed scalable MERN applications with real-time drone telemetry using WebSocket and Leaflet.js
-- Improved UI/UX with Tailwind CSS, boosting engagement
-- Reduced load time by **30%** via frontend optimization
+- Built REST APIs and reduced frontend load time by 30%
+- Designed responsive UI/UX using Tailwind CSS
-- Worked in Agile sprints with Git-based workflows
+- Worked in Agile sprints with Git-based version control

 ---